 Busulfan Injection Description

 Busulfan is a bifunctional alkylating agent known chemically as 1,4-butanediol, dimethanesulfonate.
-Busulfan Injection is intended for intravenous administration.
-It is supplied as a clear, colorless, sterile, solution in 10 mL single use vials.
-Each vial of Busulfan Injection contains 60 mg (6 mg/mL) of busulfan, the active ingredient, a white crystalline powder with a molecular formula of CH3SO2O(CH2)4OSO2CH3 and a molecular weight of 246 g/mole.
+The molecular formula of busulfan is CH3SO2O(CH2)4OSO2CH3 with a molecular weight of 246 g/mole.
 Busulfan has the following chemical structure:

 Busulfan Injection - Clinical Pharmacology